TedHusted/awake/awake.md/awake.md

 “I did find a change from Saturday morning.
 The code is five stars, but the commit says the author is the Mercurial Admin, which is usually only a role account.
 Someone used it to force commit the code with no approvals attached.
 DevOps picked up the change and automatically started a roll out.”

 Elena frowns and says, “That does not sound great.
 Mercurial is our system of record for software changes.
-We need it to be Sarbanes-Oxley compliant.”
+We need it to be Sarbanes-Oxley compliant.
+The Feds don’t joke around.”

 “I can label the roll out a West Coast beta test while we sort it out.
-There is a lower bar for a beta.”
+The bar is lower for a beta.”

 “Brent, Ally is the algorithm, and the algorithm is central to everything on our platform.
 Shouldn’t we pull it back?”